davidlougheed/strkit/README.md

 python -m pip install strkit
 ```

-You may need to install the [Rust toolchain](https://www.rust-lang.org/tools/install)
+You may need to install the [Rust toolchain](https://www.rust-lang.org/tools/install) (version 1.78.0 or newer)
 and a C compiler (e.g., `gcc`, `clang`), as well as `cmake`, to compile the `strkit_rust_ext` wheel,
 although prebuilt wheels for this module are available for some platforms.
 Compiling the wheel may take quite
 a long time (in the tens of minutes).